pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 FS=FailSafe

-CH5 is driven by CH3 on the original TX, gyro sensibility?
+CH5 is driven by CH3 on the original TX, gyro sensitivity?

 ## Futaba - *21*
 Also called SFHSS depending on radio version.